• kyrylo a year ago

 The Rails part has been easy to maintain and adapt to users' frequent changes, the main issues being feature requests for very complicated queries which then end up being slow.
 Vue has taken up a lot of time with the migration from 2 -> 3 (still not finished).

-• douchescript 6 months ago
+• douchescript a year ago

 What’s the best way to use JavaScript on rails these days?